310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Keito %}
-(…Agh, I really don’t know what to do here.
-It would’ve been fine if Kiryu and the transfer student were still around, but since Kiryu went to take her home…)
+<th>(…Agh, I really don’t know what to do here.
+It would’ve been fine if Kiryu and the transfer student were still around, but since Kiryu went to take her home…)</th>

-(It’s just me and these two now, and we’re the strangest lineup of people ever.
-I’m honestly at a loss with this.)
+<th>(It’s just me and these two now, and we’re the strangest lineup of people ever.
+I’m honestly at a loss with this.)</th>

-(Right now, it’s really calm outside for some strange reason, but who knows when the rainstorm will come back again… Relocating isn’t a viable option at the moment.)
+<th>(Right now, it’s really calm outside for some strange reason, but who knows when the rainstorm will come back again… Relocating isn’t a viable option at the moment.)</th>

-(I want to let our clothes dry off too, so the only option is to stay here and pass time…)
+<th>(I want to let our clothes dry off too, so the only option is to stay here and pass time…)</th>

-(But I just don’t have any common topic to discuss with them.
-If I really had to pick something, I suppose I could get things moving using embarrassing stories of “Sakuma-san”, but…)
+<th>(But I just don’t have any common topic to discuss with them.
+If I really had to pick something, I suppose I could get things moving using embarrassing stories of “Sakuma-san”, but…)</th>

-(If I start talking about him, we might end up on some stories of the past that I don’t really want anyone bringing up… Mmm, what do I do… This is so incorrigible.)
+<th>(If I start talking about him, we might end up on some stories of the past that I don’t really want anyone bringing up… Mmm, what do I do… This is so incorrigible.)</th>

-(I mean, I don’t *have* to force myself to talk with them, and I don’t think either of them are the type to dread silence…)
+<th>(I mean, I don’t *have* to force myself to talk with them, and I don’t think either of them are the type to dread silence…)</th>

-(But I personally can’t handle this… This isn't some Buddhist memorial service; it's only wasting precious time to stay quiet when there's three people gathered here.)
+<th>(But I personally can’t handle this… This isn't some Buddhist memorial service; it's only wasting precious time to stay quiet when there's three people gathered here.)</th>

-(Hm… Oh, right.
-I may as well mention *that* while I can.)
+<th>(Hm… Oh, right.
+I may as well mention *that* while I can.)</th>

 …Hey, do you like manga?
 {% endbubble %}